Nearest neighbor graph

+A k-NNG can be approximated using an efficient algorithm with 90% recall that is faster than a brute-force search by an order of magnitude.

 Another variation is the farthest neighbor graph (FNG), in which each point is connected by an edge to the farthest point from it, instead of the nearest point.

 NNGs for points in the plane as well as in multidimensional spaces find applications, e.g., in data compression, motion planning, and facilities location.
 In statistical analysis, the nearest-neighbor chain algorithm based on following paths in this graph can be used to find hierarchical clusterings quickly.
 Nearest neighbor graphs are also a subject of computational geometry.

 The method can be used to induce a graph on nodes with unknown connectivity.